 RISK MANAGEMENT COMMITTEE

-Risk Management Committee of the Company consists of three Directors viz.
 Mr. M. Sitarama Murty Mr. N. Govindarajan and Mr. P. Sarath Chandra Reddy.
-The Company hasestablished a separate department to monitor the enterprise risk and for its management.
+Mr. M.Sitarama Murty is the Chairman of the Committee.
+The Company has established a separatedepartment to monitor the enterprise risk and for its management.

 AUDITORS & AUDITORS' REPORT